 Antidepressants are the most common – and are used for conditions like depression and anxiety.
 Antipsychotics are the other major medication class used – they can be helpful in conditions like schizophrenia and schizoaffective disorder.
 There are multiple types of antidepressants and antipsychotics that can be used.
 Aside from these main two classes, mood stabilisers, benzodiazepines and analgesics (better known as painkillers) are among the other medicines used.

 But as mentioned, medication doesn’t work for everyone.
 If a type of medication doesn’t work, then a patient can easily switch to another, which then might subsequently provide them with relief.
+There are also alternative treatments if neither work.

 It is also important to state that alongside therapy and/or medication, lifestyle changes can be made that can prove helpful.
 Exercising, getting outside more, engaging in hobbies etc can all help.
 But we are aware that when you are feeling mentally unwell, that such tasks can seem very difficult.